moorhen-coot/Moorhen/README.md

 * A command line example which does a structure factor calculation with `clipper`.
 * A web server example which does superposition, structure factor calculations, map calculations, 2D ligand viewing with [RDKit](https://github.com/rdkit/rdkit/tree/master/Code/MinimalLib) and glycosolation tree visualisation with privateer.
-* A React-Bootstrap web server example which does superposition.
+* A React-Bootstrap web server example which does superposition and shows results in 3D.

 The emscripten suite of tools is required to do the compilation.